lizmat/Acme-Don-t/README.md

 Copyright 2018 Elizabeth Mattijsen

+Original author: Damian Conway.
 Re-imagined from Perl 5 as part of the CPAN Butterfly Plan.

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.